Who Was Elvis Presley?

 Sometime in the morning of August 16, 1977, Presley died of heart failure, at the age of 42.
 It was later ruled that his death was related to his prescription drug use.
 Presley was buried on the Graceland property, near the gravesites of his mother, Gladys, father Vernon and grandmother Minnie Mae Hood Presley.

 Since his death, Presley has remained one of the world's most popular music icons.
 Over the years, several documentaries and films have explored the enigmatic performer, including a 2005 television miniseries starring Jonathan Rhys-Meyers as Elvis.
-Presley's Memphis home, Graceland, is open to the public, and numerous fans from around the world visit the legendary residence annually, especially around Presley's birthday and the anniversary of his death.
+In 2018 HBO released a two-part documentary, Elvis Presley: The Searcher, which explores his early life, rise to fame and his myriad musical influences.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!